vsylenko/temporal-versioning-java-code/exercises/version-workflow/README.md

    since you've used the `getVersion` API to restore compatibility with the previous execution.
-1. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `mvn clean compile exec:java -Dexec.mainClass="patchversion.LoanProcessingWorker"` command again.
+1. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"` command again.
    1. If you're in the GitPod environment, you can run `ex1w`
 1. Return to the detail page for this Workflow Execution
 1. Click the downward-facing arrow to the right of the